whipper-team/whipper/README.md

 * support for AccurateRip (V1) verification
 * detects sample read offset and ability to defeat cache of drives
 * performs test and copy rip
-* detects and rips Hidden Track One Audio
+* detects and rips Hidden Track One Audio (only if not digitally silent)
 * templates for file and directory naming
 * support for lossless encoding and lossy encoding or re-encoding of images
 * tagging using GStreamer, including embedding MusicBrainz id's